fncbook/fnc/book/intro/stability.md

 ## Case study

-In {ref}`sec-conditioning-multidim` we showed that finding the roots of a quadratic polynomial $ax^2 + b x+c$ is poorly conditioned if and only if the roots are close to each other relative to their size.
+In {prf:ref}`example-quad-root-cond` we showed that finding the roots of a quadratic polynomial $ax^2 + b x+c$ is poorly conditioned if and only if the roots are close to each other relative to their size.
 Thus, for the polynomial

 ```{math}
 :label: quadunstable